-The number 1 single at the time was I See the Moon, by the Stargazers.
-It had knocked Eddie Calvert’s Oh Mein Papa from the top on 12 March.
-If Calvert’s nine-week run seems odd now, well, I See the Moon having a five-week stint, followed by a further week later, is just staggering.
+If Eddie Calvert’s nine-week run seems odd now, well, I See the Moon having a five-week stint, followed by a further week later on, is just staggering.
 It was written by US playwright and composer Meredith Wilson, who later became best known for being the man behind hit Broadway musical The Music Man.

-For five weeks this was considered the best song in the country, until Doris Day took over with the more deserving Secret Love.
-Yet somehow I See the Moon went back to number 1 on 23 April!
-The Stargazers had one more number 1 in 1955 with Dickie Valentine.
-I haven’t listened yet, but i’m guessing it beats this.
+Hard to believe now but for five weeks this was considered the best song in the country, until Doris Day toppled it with the more deserving Secret Love.
+Yet somehow I See the Moon went back to number 1 on 23 April.
+Strange days indeed.

 Written by: Meredith Wilson

 Weeks at number 1: 6 (12 March-15 April, 23-29 April)

 Rugby union international James Peters – 26 March

 24 March: Following an eight-day trial, The Lord Montagu of Beaulieu, Peter Wildeblood and Michael Pitt-Rivers were convicted for ‘conspiracy to incite certain male persons to commit serious offences with male persons’.
 Sent to prison for being gay, basically.
 Montagu protested his innocence, and eventually public opinion turned in his favour, and his case is considered one of the main reasons for the reform of the law on homosexuality.